 - 11 am – 6 pm: weekdays

 This community park reopened in the Spring of 2020.
 Although the iconic wooden playground was replaced there is still lots of fun to explore including reimagined extra high slides, climbing, swings, teeter-totters, tire swing, merry-go-round, and more!

 Note: All events may be changed, canceled or rescheduled.
 Updates will be posted on the Oshkosh Parks Department Facebook Page.

 - Wildlife Wednesday – Weekly June – August 2023

-- A variety of FREE presentations and outdoor activities designed to help children and families knowledge, a healthier attitude, and respect for wildlife.
+- A variety of FREE presentations and outdoor activities are designed to help children and families knowledge, a healthier attitude, and respect for wildlife.